hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly-evmconnect.md

     <table>
         <tr>
             <td>
-                PR <a href="https://github.com/hyperledger/firefly-evmconnect/pull/59" class=".btn">#59</a>
+                PR <a href="https://github.com/hyperledger/firefly-evmconnect/pull/64" class=".btn">#64</a>
             </td>
             <td>
                 <b>
-                    Update FFTM to v1.2.6 to add client CLI
+                    Only require the -f parameter on the root command
                 </b>
             </td>
         </tr>